Spinach Salad with Chicken

 Why Are Spinach Salads so Nutritious?

 Why should you love spinach salads?
-Spinach is so nutritious that it’s considered one of the Superfoods (affiliate link).
-It’s also listed as one of The World’s Healthiest Foods and is a good source for Vitamin A, Folic Acid, Vitamin C, and Potassium.
-And even better, spinach is low in calories.
+Spinach is so nutritious that it’s considered one of the Superfoods.
+It’s a good source for Vitamin A, Folic Acid, Vitamin C, and Potassium.
+And even better, spinach is low in calories and has a milder flavor compared to many types of greens.

 - I like Szeged Chicken Rub (affiliate link) but season the chicken with any spice you like.